chriseteka/aviron/README.md

 The *ClamAV client* communicates through a <i>Socket</i> with the clamd daemon.

-With the *ClamAV client* you can write simple AV scan jobs for files or directories.
-With the optional quarantine module infected files can be moved/copied automatically to a quarantine directory.
+Just with the *ClamAV client* you can write simple AV scan jobs for files or directories.
+The optional quarantine module can move/copy infected files automatically to a quarantine directory.

+For more sophisticated scanners file watchers support realtime file scanners and CPU limiter allow the precise control of the clamd daemons CPU usage.

 **Clamd Admin**